 COVID-19 virus spreads either through human-to-human contact or contact with virus contaminated surfaces, so avoiding contact and taking necessary precautions makes a tourist’s journey full of anxiety.
 However, appropriate application technology at every stage of travel, can make contactless journeys less stressful and safer.
 Investments in contactless technologies will significantly reduce potential risks associated with physical touchpoints, and therefore help in minimizing the spread of COVID-19 and other infections.

 From the very initial stage of trip planning and booking stage to the last day of travel, the entire journey can now be made, with considerable reduced touchpoints.
 According to a 2017 Google Travel Study, 1 in 3 international travelers are interested in using digital assistants to research or book travel.
 Even before the pandemic, while a significant number of tourists had already switched over to making online bookings, tourists can now get all the required information, make all travel related bookings through Artificial Intelligence (AI) enabled mobile apps, which are able to offer tourist specific customized itineraries and travel options, based on the tourist’s past travel preferences and travel history.
 Unlike earlier times when the tourist had to explain his / her preferences, requirements and expectations in detail to a travel agent, before each trip, AI enabled travel apps learn this automatically based upon previous transactions.
-Each time the tourist uses the app, it gets better about learning his / her preferences, given the inbuilt AI.
+Each time the tourist uses the app, it gets better about learning his/her preferences, given the inbuilt AI.
 This not only results in considerable time savings and less headaches for the tourist, but significant substitution of a human time with a software app, means significant cost savings for the travel agent.

 Let’s look at how, through the use of technology, travel journeys can now be made virtually contactless.
 A key component of any trip is time spent during transportation.
 Time spent at airports or train stations and inside flights, trains, taxis or buses represent a high-risk possibility of infection because of unnecessary touchpoints between passengers, service providers, and other co-passengers.
-Biometrics, Blockchain, GPS technologies and QR Code technologies can greatly assist in enabling a no contact passage throughout the journey.
+Biometrics, Blockchain, Infrared, GPS technologies and QR Code technologies can greatly assist in enabling a no contact passage throughout the journey.

-For instance, booking a taxi has never been easier than now.
+Booking a taxi has never been easier than now.
 Aggregators like Uber and Ola, via technology, have enabled getting a taxi anywhere just from one’s smartphone.
 These applications employ a combination of Big Data, GPS, and other technologies to operate.
 A passenger’s ride can be made fully contactless and hygienic by keeping necessary safety measures in place.
 The pick-up and destination of the trip is entered through the app, thus avoiding the one to one interaction between the passenger and the driver.
 Payments at the end of the trip, which were earlier made by cash, can now be facilitated via E payment methods such as QR Code, NFC code or other e-payment methods.
 Thereby reducing the need for physical exchange of currency.

 At airports, train stations or bus stops, a QR Code enabled scanned ticket can be shared with the respective authorities instead of printing a physical ticket, this will reduce the potential point of contact for the passenger.
 Check in can be automated by Self check-in kiosks that employ a combination of Artificial Intelligence and QR Code technology to identify the particular passenger and allow the check in.
 For example, Beijing Capital International Airport has partnered with Swiss tech company SITA to automate entire passenger journey using biometric technologies.